Hairy Bikers Kedgeree Recipe

 Instructions

-1. Cook the rice and eggs: Cook the basmati rice according to package directions.
-Boil the eggs for 8-10 minutes, then peel and quarter them.
+1. Rinse the basmati rice under cold water until the water runs clear.
+Cook according to the packet instructions until tender, then drain and set aside.
+Boil the eggs for 8 to 10 minutes, then peel and quarter them.

-2. Poach and flake the fish: Poach the haddock in simmering water for 5-8 minutes until cooked.
-Remove the skin and bones, then flake the fish into large chunks.
+2. Poach the smoked haddock in simmering water for 5 to 8 minutes until it flakes easily.
+Remove the skin and any bones, then flake the fish into large chunks.
+Reserve a few tablespoons of the poaching liquid.

-3. Sauté aromatics: In a large pan, melt the butter and gently cook the chopped onion until soft.
+3. Melt the butter in a large frying pan over a medium heat.
+Add the chopped onion and cook gently for 5 to 7 minutes until softened.
 Stir in the curry powder and turmeric and cook for one more minute.

-4. Combine and serve: Add the cooked rice, cream, and a splash of the fish poaching liquid to the pan.
-Gently stir in the flaked haddock and fresh herbs.
-Serve warm, topped with the quartered eggs and a wedge of lemon.
+4. Add the cooked rice, double cream, and a splash of the poaching liquid to the pan.
+Gently fold in the flaked haddock, parsley, and coriander.
+Serve warm, topped with the quartered eggs and lemon wedges.

 Leave a Reply